recursionpharma/EFAAR_benchmarking/CONTRIBUTING.md

 * Make sure your changes are atomic (i.e., each commit should contain a single logical change), and the commit message clearly describes this change.
 This makes the commit history much easier to understand.

-* If you use a new benchmark source to evaluate maps, make sure to add it to `benchmark_annotations` folder with license information added to the LICENSE file for benchmark annotations [here](https://github.com/recursionpharma/EFAAR_benchmarking/blob/trunk/efaar_benchmarking/benchmark_annotations/LICENSE).
+* If you use a new benchmark source to evaluate maps, make sure to add it to `benchmark_annotations` folder with license information added to the LICENSE file [here](https://github.com/recursionpharma/EFAAR_benchmarking/blob/trunk/efaar_benchmarking/benchmark_annotations/LICENSE).

 * If you are adding functions for a new perturbative map build, make sure you add a notebook to enable others so they can reproduce your results.